vibbits/nextflow-jnj/02-basic-concepts/02-basic-concepts.md

 ---
-### Running our first script:
+## Running our first pipeline:
 If we want to run a Nextflow script in its most basic form, we will use the following command:
 ```
 nextflow run example.nf
 ```
 In our case, we will replace `example.nf` with `02-basic-consepts/firstscript.nf`.
 First, inspect the script `02-basic-consepts/firstscript.nf` and notice how the channels are being created, passed on to the process' inputs, processed by the script section and then given to the output.

 When we run this script, the result file will not be present in our folder structure.
-Question: look at the output...
-Can you guess where to find the result?
+Where will the output of this script be stored?

 Nextflow will generate an output that has a standard lay-out:
 ```